Ricks-Lab/gpu-utils/README.md

 # amdgpu-utils
-A set of utilities for monitoring AMD GPU performance and modifying control settings.
+A set of utilities for monitoring GPU performance and modifying control settings.

 In order to get maximum capability of these utilities, you should be running with a kernel that provides support of the GPUs you have installed.
 If using AMD GPUs, installing the latest amdgpu